timwright614/codewars/README.txt

-Collection of challenges from https://www.codewars.com
+A collection of challenges from https://www.codewars.com